WillPower3309/MinimalistMaterialFox/README.md

 # WillPower3309 Fork Readme
-Optimizations Include (ALL ARE WORK IN PROGRESS, NOT YET LIVE):
+Optimizations Include:
 1. Close tab button replaces favicon on hover (saving tab space and allowing for longer tab titles)
-2. Fullscreen content is limited to the browser container (Allowing for a video to play alongside an application in the same workspace)
+2. Fullscreen content is limited to the browser container (Allowing for a video to play alongside an application in the same workspace) (**WIP)
-3. Buttons only appear on hover (giving a minimal aesthetic)
+3. Buttons only appear on hover (giving a minimal aesthetic) (**WIP)
-4. Transparent titlebar / tab bar, because sexy
+4. Transparent titlebar / tab bar, because sexy (**WIP)

 # MaterialFox: Original Readme
 *A Material Design-inspired userChrome.css theme for Firefox*